celo-org/celo-blockchain/README.md

 $ geth --config /path/to/your_config.toml
 ```

-To get an idea how the file should look like you can use the `dumpconfig` subcommand to
+To get an idea of how the file should look like you can use the `dumpconfig` subcommand to
 export your existing configuration:

 ```shell